jonathanxqs/MachineLearning_Course/README.md

 [Training Data and Sample Submission](https://www.kaggle.com/c/zillow-prize-1/data)

 Or you could also participate in the competition and use kernels there.
-Because of GitHub file size's limit is 100MB and property.csv is more than 500 MB, I haven't uploaded all data to github.
+Because of GitHub file size's limit is 100MB and property.csv is more than 500 MB, I cannot uploaded all data to github.
 You can find the original data from kaggle-zillow source site.